Maliacarolinee/Data-Analyst-Portfolio/README.md

 # Education

+University of St. Thomas, Houston: Bachelor of Business Administration and Master of Business Administration

+University of Houston: Master of Science - MS, Business Analytics

 # Certificates

 The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
 Here's a list of the ones I have: